-- Update reminders are built in, and it uses composer to manage dependencies.
-We’ve used many dependency management tools and they all share the same thing in common: they are far better than manual dependency management.
+Craft CMS is built on Yii to take advantage of features like migrations, which let you automate code to be run once and only once.
+Update reminders are built-in, and it uses composer to manage dependencies.
+We’ve used many dependency management tools and found them all to be far better than manual dependency management.

-- The source for CraftCMS is available.
+There is a welcoming community both on Slack and an independent Stack Overflow site.
+The source code is available.
 This means that when you need to understand how something works, you can take a look.
-You can even, as we have, submit a PR.
+You can even, as we have, submit a pull request.

-We'd reach for CraftCMS if there was a need for a fine crafted front end experience and the content model was sufficiently complex.
-We’d avoid CraftCMS if there was a large number of third party integrations--in that case one of the more established CMSes would be a better fit.
+We reach for Craft CMS when there is a need for a crafted front-end experience and the content model is sufficiently complex (medium-sized sites).
+We’d avoid it if there are a large number of third party integrations — in that case, a more established content management system would be a better fit.

-CraftCMS is definitely not as popular as other frameworks we use, but if the client problems fit its strengths, CraftCMS is a great tool to build beautiful technology.
+Craft CMS is still an emerging framework, but if the client problems fit its strengths, Craft CMS is a great tool for building beautiful technology.

 - How to remove a category group via migration in Craft CMS v3